-Surgery for stage II breast cancer is standard.
-For smaller tumors, you might get a lumpectomy, in which only the tumor and some of the surrounding tissue are removed.
-For larger tumors, you might need a mastectomy, in which the entire breast is removed.
+Surgery is standard.
+For smaller tumors, you might get a lumpectomy, in which only the tumor and some of the tissue around it are removed.
+For larger tumors, you might need a mastectomy, in which the breast is removed.
 In either case, the surgeon will likely remove some of the lymph nodes.
-After a mastectomy, you might get breast reconstruction surgery.
+After a mastectomy, you might choose breast reconstruction surgery.

-National Comprehensive Cancer Network.
+National Comprehensive Cancer Network: "Guidelines for Patients."